 There are essentially two ways to resolve this issue:

 Suppose David said, “I don’t want to do this job, I’m not interested!”
 Yet, he was forced to do the job - how well would that work?
-You would essentially have a disinterested absentee Product Owner.
+You would essentially have a disinterested absentee product owner.
 David would say things like, “I don’t have time to go to this meeting, you guys figure it out,” “It’s all high priority, get it all done,” and “I don’t have time to review it now, just show it to me at the end.”
-However, in this case, David was very excited about being the Product Owner and to work with the team rolling out this product.
-Interest: having a strong desire be the Product Owner and being able to maximize the value of the product.
+However, in this case, David was very excited about being the product owner and to work with the team rolling out this product.
+Interest: having a strong desire to be the product owner and being able to maximize the value of the product.

 What if the team approached David trying to understand the goals of our releases and David said, “I don’t know, where do you think the product should be going?”
 That is not product ownership.
 In this case, David had a strong vision for the product and was very excited about bringing this vision to the users.
 David was so excited and engaged with the vision that he was able to get the team excited and engaged with the vision, and an engaged team produces a better product.
 Vision: having a great understanding of what the product is, where it should be going, and the goals for the product.